 This list will be updated for additional pipelines as needed.

 Unlike GISAID which only receives High QC PASS seqeunces, ENA/INSDC will receive all Basic QC PASS sequences for deposition.
-Sequences will only be uploaded if:

 You should use Ocarina to suppress any bad sequences before they are uploaded into public databases.

 ENA consensus depositions occur daily in the working week (Monday - Friday) but sequences are not uploaded immediately to allow some time for errors to be corrected prior to upload to external databases where corrections are much harder.
 Samples are uploaded 3 days after they are ingested into the CLIMB-COVID dataset.